 Guru Arjan Dev Ji, the fifth Sikh guru, constructed the Golden Temple in the 16th century.
 The Mughal Empire repeatedly destroyed the temple, and the Sikhs restored it each time.
 The upper floors of the gurdwara were coated in gold during the early 19th century, when Maharaja Ranjit Singh protected the Punjab region from outside attack and gave it its distinctive appearance and English name.
 Between 1883 and the 1920s, it was a Centre of the Singh Sabha Movement, and between 1947 and 1966, it was a Centre of the Punjabi Suba Movement.

 The Gurdwara became a flashpoint in the early 1980s between the Indian government and a movement led by Jarnail Singh Bhindranwale.
 After an attack in the 1760s, the temple had to be completely reconstructed.
 In the early nineteenth century, 100 kg of gold was applied to the inverted lotus-shaped dome, and ornate marble was added.

-The temple had to be substantially rebuilt after it was sacked in the 1760s.In the early 19th century, 100 kg of gold was applied to the inverted lotus-shaped dome and decorative marble was added, The architecture of the golden temple is a blend of the Hindu and Muslim styles, Wagah Border is one of the must-visit tourist places in Punjab.
-It is the only road border crossing between India and Pakistan and located at a distance of around 30 km from the Golden Temple.
+The architecture of this temple is a blend of Hindu and Muslim styles, and Wagah Border is a must-see tourist destination in Punjab.
+It is the sole road border crossing between India and Pakistan and is around 30 kilometers from the Golden Temple.